Francis Drake's circumnavigation: Atlantic crossing

 In January 1578 Drake then set off for the Portuguese Cape Verde Islands hoping for plunder and supplies.
 Stopping at Santiago island he encountered the Santa Maria, a Spanish merchant ship which he captured despite coming under fire from a fort's guns just off Praia.
 The ship was loaded with wine and other stores, and was renamed Mary.
 Drake used the ship's haul of useful Spanish maps but more importantly added a Portuguese navigator Nuno da Silva, a man with considerable experience navigating in South American waters and who was willing to help Drake.
 Drake assumed command of the Mary and reassigned Doughty to command his flagship the Pelican and set the captive Spanish crew off in a pinnace.
-Later tension between Drake and Doughty however turned sour when the latter accused Drake's brother, Thomas of stealing from the captured cargo of wine.
+Later tension between Drake and Doughty however turned sour when the latter accused Drake's brother, Thomas, of stealing from the captured cargo of wine.

 During the long voyage across the Atlantic, Drake's hostility increased, fuelled by the rancour of his brother.
 As a result, Drake eventually demoted Doughty to command of the Swan.
 This insult proved too much for Doughty to take, and he began to complain bitterly about "the Captain General".

 Rounding South America

 After passing the coast of Portuguese Brazil, Drake's fleet suffered great attrition after storms twice scattered the fleet; so on 13 May Drake put in to a bay and anchored off Cape Tres Puntas in the San Jorge Gulf.
 Another storm blew up and the fleet once more were forced to run for the open sea.
 When the Swan became separated from the rest of the fleet during a severe storm, Drake became convinced that Doughty was practicing witchcraft and this became somewhat of a bad superstition amongst the crew.

 On 17 May the fleet anchored in Deseado in order for the other ships to catch up, and over the next few days the fleet was brought together except the Swan under Doughty.
 They turned up the following day to meet a seething Drake where they had another quarrel, the former accusing him of witchcraft which he vehemently denied.
-Decisions were made regarding the fleet – Drake realised the need to condense his force due to losses sustained from disease and storms from the Atlantic crossing.
-The decision was made to scuttle Swan – the resultant loss of his command enraged Doughty.
+Decisions were made regarding the fleet: Drake realised the need to condense his force due to losses sustained from disease and storms from the Atlantic crossing.
+The decision was made to scuttle Swan.
+The resultant loss of his command enraged Doughty.
 He confronted Drake who promptly lost his temper, struck Doughty and ordered him bound to the mast.
-It was decided that the ex Spanish Christopher was no longer needed so was burned, and so only the rigging and ironwork was kept.
+It was decided that the ex-Spanish Christopher was no longer needed so was burned.
+Only the rigging and ironwork was kept.